How to Build a Custom Workout That Works

 Generally, aim for at least 1-2 rest days per week, but always listen to your body.
 If you’re not getting enough quality sleep, feeling extremely fatigued, unusually sore, or struggling to maintain your usual performance, it’s better to take an extra rest day or two than push yourself.

 It can be easy to fall into the “no days off” trap, but prioritizing rest is crucial.
-Rest days not only prevent burnout and injury but improve your overall performance, allowing you to train harder and achieve better results in the long run.
+Rest days not only prevent burnout and injury but also improve your overall performance, allowing you to train harder and achieve better results in the long run.

 7: Nutrition and Supplements